AAMIR22/MySQL/README.md

     ```

-05 WorldPopulation Database Project (Sorting and Grouping data)
+#05-Sorting and Grouping data: WorldPopulation Database

 This project involves creating and populating two tables (`Country` and `Persons`) within a database named `WorldPopulation`.
 Below are the steps to set up the database, create the tables, insert data, and execute various SQL queries.